 - 8.23 The Nationally Described Space Standards (NDSS) provide minimum technical space standards for new dwellings in terms of the gross internal floor areas and storage.
-All of the proposed units would meet the minimum required gross internal floor area. - 8.24 The units would have access to private and communal amenity space which meets the required standard. - 8.25 Unit 3 would be on a split level with two bedrooms on the ground floor and one bedroom & kitchen/lounge on the basement level.
-The lower ground windows would look out on to their private amenity space and rear garden beyond it that is at a lower level. - 8.26 The local plan also requires all flatted development to provide new child play space as well as the amenity space to be provided.
-In terms of the child play space, this can be secured through use of planning conditions. - 8.27 In terms of accessibility, the block of flats has no provision of a lift therefore units 1, 2, 6 and 7 on the first and second floor will not be accessible.
-This is considered acceptable because given the small scale of the development, it would be unviable to provide a lift for 4 units.
-All other units can meet M4(2) standard and one two-bedroom unit meets M4(3), in compliance with policy. - 8.28 Overall the development is considered to result in a high quality development, including an uplift in family accommodation, and will offer future occupiers a good standard of amenity, including the provision of communal amenity space and child play space, and thus accords with relevant policy.
+All of the proposed units would meet the minimum required gross internal floor area. - 8.24 The units would have access to private amenity space which meets the required standard. - 8.27 All units can meet M4(2) standard and one three-bedroom unit meets M4(3), in compliance with policy. - 8.28 Overall the development is considered to result in a high quality development, including an uplift in family accommodation, and will offer future occupiers a good standard of amenity and thus accords with relevant policy.